Skip to content

 • trends: Surface likely trend analyses and chart recommendations.

-• inspect: Run all analyses on Parquet, CSV, or DuckDB files and print results.
+• inspect: Run all analyses on Parquet, CSV, Excel, or DuckDB files and print results.

 • recipes: Generate and run reusable deterministic prompt recipes.